Burulina/QA_artefacts/README.md

 Documentation for project (test cases) is located in the root directory in the "Docs" folder.
 ## Setup
-1. Before using cypress with cucumber, you need download and install:
+1. Before using cypress with cucumber, you need to download and install:
 - [last version of VS Code](https://code.visualstudio.com/) or any other IDE (for your choice);
 - [at least Node.js 14](https://nodejs.org/uk/download/).
 2. Clone git repository:
 ``` console
 git clone https://github.com/Burulina/Telnyx_cucumber
 ```
-   and install node modules:
+- and install node modules:
 ``` console
 npm install
 ```